muellan/metacache/docs/building.md

 ## Reference Genome Files
-in (uncompressed) FASTA or FASTQ format
+Must be in (uncompressed) FASTA or FASTQ format.

 You can either specify all input genome files separately:
 ```